mbarkhau/sbk/READMEv2.md

 [href_wiki_data_remanence]: https://en.wikipedia.org/wiki/Data_remanence

-## Shamirs Secret Sharing
+## Shamir's Secret Sharing

 This section describes how the `shares` are generated.

 ### Prelude: Naive Key Splitting

-It's fairly obvoius why you might want to split a secret key into multiple parts: Anybody who finds or steals the full key will have access to your wallet.
+It's fairly obvious why you might want to split a secret key into multiple parts: Anybody who finds or steals the full key will have access to your wallet.
 To reduce the risk if being robbed, you can split the key into multiple parts.
 If somebody finds such a fragment, it will not be enough to access your wallet.

 If for example you have a wallet seed of 12 bytes `"abcd efgh ijkl"` (with 96 bits of entropy), you could split it into fragments: `"1: abcd"`, `"2: efgh"`, `"3: ijkl"`.
 This way each fragment (by itself) is not enough to recover your wallet.
 The downside is that you increase the risk of losing your wallet: If you lose even one fragment, you also lose the wallet.